hextrust/web3-provider-sdk-js/readme.md

 To do 'send transaction' call the Gryfyn user must have passed KYC and have activated 2fa from this page

-in sandbox KYC must be approved manually so pls post here the users you would like us to approve
+in sandbox KYC must be approved manually so please send an email with the addresses you would like to approve to this email: integrations@hextrust.com